cdransf/cd-11ty/src/posts/2023/fastmail-handling-inbound-email-with-regex-filters-now-with-chatgpt.md

 In the event I've failed to tune a regular expression properly or an actual person triggers a match I have a rule that is executed after the aforementioned alias-specific rules that stops all rule evaluations for _any_ address in my contacts.

 **Update:** I've run every regular expression and glob pattern I apply to my messages through ChatGPT to see if it could simplify, combine and otherwise improve them (namely reducing false positives).
-This has worked quite well (outside of the time required to coax ChatGPT to the best possible answer).
+This has worked quite well (outside the time required to coax ChatGPT to the best possible answer).
 Further, my deliveries rule that forwards to Parcel now also requires both a subject and body match before forwarding.

 [I also have a rule containing regular expressions that also skips evaluations for login pin codes, meeting/appointment reminders and common security notices](https://pastes.coryd.dev/mail-regexes-alerts/markup).